neemo57/migu_get/README.md

 ## migu_get
 migu_get is a web page fetcher that you can use to make simple http requests.
 It's written in x86 assembly without using ANY THIRD LIBRARY.

 Yes, sounds batshit crazy.
-But the program uses ZERO C libraries.
+But the program uses ZERO external C libraries and relies purely on system calls.

 ## Usage: